 - All hard copies of confidential information must be kept in a locked filing cabinet or lockable box file.

 - The Scheme laptop and any memory stick holding personal data must be kept in a safe place, preferably a locked room or cabinet.
 The Scheme laptop is password protected.

 - Personal data stored on the Cloud must be stored on a verifiably secure platform.
 (Appendix 4)

 - Personal information that identifies a data subject (neighbour or volunteer), shared by email in the course of NWGNS business, must be deleted from the volunteer’s computer as soon as possible.

 - There is a legal duty to disclose some information including:

-- Abuse of Adults, which will be reported to the Social Services Department (See ‘NWGNS Safeguarding Adults Policy’)
+- Adult safeguarding concern, which will be reported to the Social Services Department (See ‘NWGNS Safeguarding Adults Policy’).